Impact Factor 3.161 | CiteScore 3.13

 This Section is affiliated with the European Society of Social Psychiatry

-Frontiers in Psychiatry – Social Psychiatry and Psychiatric Rehabilitation aims to publish original research studies and other forms of evidence such as reviews that advance our knowledge and understanding of the psychosocial treatment and recovery of people with severe mental illness, consistent with the principles and values of psychiatric rehabilitation and person-centered care.
+Frontiers in Psychiatry – Social Psychiatry and Psychiatric Rehabilitation aims to publish original research studies and other forms of evidence such as reviews that advance our knowledge on the social determinants and psychosocial treatment of severe mental illness, in the perspective of the principles of psychiatric rehabilitation and personal recovery.
 New information on psychiatric disability, rehabilitation, community support, and recovery are rapidly increasing.
 In addition, the treatment of severe mental illness has recently shifted from a focus on management and stabilization of symptoms, to the much broader and more ambitious goal of functional recovery.
 Such recovery is measured not only by symptoms but by real world outcomes such as relationships, work, and housing status.

 Despite advances in the pharmacological treatment of people with severe mental illness, it is clear that medications alone are not sufficient to achieve remission and functional recovery.
 Psychosocial interventions are needed alongside or instead of pharmacological treatment and play an important role, especially in improving functioning.
 Various psychiatric rehabilitation models and interventions have been developed, evaluated and disseminated, both in hospital and residential settings and in the community.
 This continues to be a steadily developing field of research and clinical practice.
 Frontiers in Psychiatry – Social Psychiatry and Psychiatric Rehabilitation section encourages contributions that consider those with abroad spectrum of mental health conditions and level of severity.
 We aim to be inclusive.